Unge-Vil/Unge-Vil-Website/docs/EXPERIENCES.md

 When editing an Experience, use the **Related Post** meta box in the sidebar to choose an existing blog post.
 Select **— None —** if no blog post should be connected.

 ## Linking to a WordPress User
-Experiences do not include a dedicated user selector.
-If needed, you can store a user reference in a custom field or mention the user in the content.
+Use the **Team Members** meta box (`uv_experience_users`) to associate one or more WordPress users with an Experience.
+Start typing in the selector to search and choose people; multiple users can be selected.
+On the front end, the selected users appear beneath the Experience content with their profile details.
 Team visibility is managed separately through User → Location assignments.